Power down. Look up.

 Fun fact: Encompassing over 11,000 km2, Jasper National Park is the second largest dark sky preserve in the world!

 So what exactly is a Dark Sky Preserve?

-It means we’ll be able to do it again and again for years!
+On March 26, 2011 the Royal Astronomical Society of Canada (RASC) officially designated Jasper National Park a Dark Sky Preserve.
 Dark Sky Preserves make a special commitment to protect and preserve the night sky and to reduce or eliminate light pollution in all its forms.
 Jasper National Park and its residents are taking extra steps, such as replacing older street lights and improving Parks Canada operations to have a minimal impact on an unimpeded night sky.
-We also host a number of special programs throughout the fall and winter months to highlight the importance of our Dark Skies status and to promote better awareness of how important the reduction of light pollution really is.
+We also host a number of special programs throughout the fall and winter months to highlight the importance of our Dark Sky status and to promote better awareness of how important the reduction of light pollution really is.

 Top 4 Tips for Great Night Sky Viewing in Jasper

 Or, for a truly immersive experience, try camping at one of Jasper’s nearly 100 backcountry campsites.
-Some excellent locations to experience our dark skies are Big Bend, Surprise Point in the Tonquin Valley, and Jacques Lake.
+Some excellent locations to experience our dark sky are Big Bend, Surprise Point in the Tonquin Valley, and Jacques Lake.